Ankjy/books/README.md

-Books about lot of topics like maths, computer science, etc.
+Books about various topics like maths, computer science, etc.